 But I look forward to trying some other combinations.

-9. DO draw as often as you possibly can…you have 10,000 hours to clock up!
+DO draw as often as you possibly can…you have 10,000 hours to clock up, and urban sketching is the most fun way to clock them up!
 Seriously, I used to look at the work of artists I loved and wonder what their secret was.
 In the end I discovered that there wasn’t really a secret at all – it was just non-stop practice.
 So draw any old thing around you, whether it’s your own living room, a pile of dishes, the washing hanging on the line or something a little further from your home.

 Here’s a drawing of my kitchen at home in Co.
 Galway – anything to avoid actually washing up.